The College Inclusion Summit: Supporting Academic Success for Students with Autism and Related Learning Differences

 Please join us as we gather for a working meeting to discuss successful strategies, challenges and current research related to the support of college students on the Autism Spectrum or related learning needs.

-Co-sponsored by Mansfield Hall and the College Autism Network
+Co-sponsored by Mansfield Hall, the College Autism Network and the University of Vermont College of Education and Social Services

 The Summit is specifically for staff of campus-based and select independent programs enrolling degree-seeking students, and researchers whose scholarship focuses on these students and the staff who support them.
-It is co-sponsored by Mansfield Hall and the College Autism Network.
+It is co-sponsored by Mansfield Hall, the College Autism Network and the University of Vermont College of Education and Social Services.

 This event is about the work–the day-to-day efforts that staff members make to support their students–and sharing that work with one another.
 While we will have opening and closing speakers that will be of interest to participants, sessions will be designed to bring together those of you engaged in this work to talk with one another.
 What’s working?
 What challenges seem particularly difficult?
 What can we figure out if given the opportunity to brainstorm together?